Professional Learning Opportunities

 Self-regulation—the ability to process information, weigh choices and consequences, and make adaptive decisions to pursue a goal—is critical for success in school.
 For children and young people, engaging in self-regulation can be particularly challenging, especially when learning is challenging.
 Supporting emotional and cognitive skills, and understanding how these skills relate to the behavior we observe, is equally important in fostering their development.

-In this year's workshop—"The Science of Self-Regulation and How It Intersects with Clients' (and, Our Own) Daily Lives"—guest speaker Jennie Grammer, Ph.D., will explore the neuroscience of cognitive and emotional development as it relates to self-regulation.
-You’ll gain insights into how these processes are interconnected, their behavioral implications, and how these connections evolve from preschool to early adulthood.
-Following the introduction, the workshop will delve into how insights from developmental and cognitive neuroscience can inform our work with children and youth.
-You will also learn strategies to support students’ self-regulation at different stages of their development.
+In this year's workshop—"The Science of Self-Regulation and How It Intersects with Clients' (and, Our Own) Daily Lives"—guest speaker Jennie Grammer, Ph.D., explored the neuroscience of cognitive and emotional development as it relates to self-regulation.
+Participants gained insight into how these processes are interconnected, their behavioral implications, and how these connections evolve from preschool to early adulthood.
+Following the introduction, the workshop delved into how insights from developmental and cognitive neuroscience can inform your work with children and youth.

 Orton-Gillingham Classroom Educator Course